Brothers and Sisters,

-The UAW has also committed to actively obtaining rank-and-file input into future ethics policy through the creation of an Ethics Advisory Committee, which will include UAW members and individuals from the UAW’s Public Review Board.
-Details of the Committee will be announced in the second quarter of 2020.
+The UAW has committed to actively obtaining rank-and-file input into future ethics policy through the creation of an Ethics Advisory Committee.
+The committee includes UAW members and individuals from the UAW’s Public Review Board.

 The UAW has hired four additional auditors, all with post-secondary coursework in accounting/finance/tax regulation to assist with increased auditing process.